InesBosch/ParadisePapers/README.md

     5. Country (cID, cName, population)
 A tuple in this relation contains a given country's ID, name, and population.

-    6. HumanDevelopment (cID,  HDIRank)
+    6. HumanDevelopment (cName,  HDIRank)
-A tuple in this relation contains a country's ID and human development index rank.
+A tuple in this relation contains a country's name and human development index rank.

     7. CorruptionPerception (cID, CPIndex)
 A tuple in this relation contains a country's ID and perceived corruption index.
 ## Todo
-We are currently working on removing null values, redundant values and on the creation of the PostgreSQL database.
+We are currently working on the creation of the PostgreSQL database and the analysis of our investigative questions.
 ## Credits
 Thanks to the ICIJ, the UN, and the Transparency International organizations for providing the open data for this project!